It's become a family tradition.

 Each year, we head to Old Navy and buy T-shirts symbolizing the Fourth of July.

-Each year, there's a different color and a logo of the American flag with the year listed on it.
+Each year, there's a different color and a logo of the with the year listed on it.

 Time is ticking away on this tradition, days away actually, and we have yet to get our T-shirts for this year.
 That would be a shame too since I have T-shirts like this dating back more than a decade.

-So another Fourth of July is upon us and it doesn't really have the same old ring to it.
+So another is upon us and it doesn't really have the same old ring to it.
 Things just don't seem that patriotic.

 I'm not sure why.
 Yet maybe I really do know why.